DragonPerl/WiPi/README.md

     There you can find a description on how to install it.

-    Afterwords you have to download the WiPi repository by
+    Afterwords you have to download the WiPi repository by cloning the repository to your computer.
-    $ TO BE ADDED ...
-    in your terminal.

     Now change into the WiPi-directory and enter:
     $ TO BE ADDED ...